syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ---
 layout: post
 title: Hub Tile  | SfHubTile | WPF | Syncfusion
-description: This section explains how to customize the hub tile and its supporting features.
+description: This section briefly demonstrates how to customize the hub tile control and its supporting features.
 platform: WPF
 control: SfHubTile
 documentation: ug
 ---

-# Hub Tile
+# WPF Hub Tile control

 The Hub Tile control supports the tile feature similar to the live tile feature of Windows Desktop and Windows Phone.
 This section explains about the supporting features of Hub Tile control.